Why Does Your Business Need IT Audits? The Essential Guide

 Planning

-1. Choose your auditor, whether external or internal, from your own company
+• Select your auditor, whether external or internal, from your own company.

-3. Set up essential procedures to ready your employees for the Audit
+• Set up appropriate procedures to inform your staff about the Audit.

-The auditor may need to speak with different auditors, employees, and team managers to learn about your company’s IT workflows.
-Therefore, scheduling the Audit when your employees are free from other work is essential for the precise Audit.
+In learning about the IT workflows of your company, the auditor may need to speak to various other auditors, employees, and team managers.
+Thus, it is essential to schedule the Audit when your employees are free from other jobs for accurate assessments.

 IT Audit Preparation